basho-labs/riak-mesos-tools/README.md

 Usage: riak-mesos [OPTIONS] COMMAND [ARGS]...

-  Command line utility for the Riak Mesos Framework / DC/OS Service.
+  Command line utility for the Riak Mesos Framework / DCOS Service.
 This utility provides tools for modifying and accessing your Riak on Mesos installation.